glenntfung/glenntfung.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome :wave:!
 I am Glenn Fung.
-I will be joining The University of Chicago as an MAPSS student in fall 2024.
-I obtained my Bachelor's degree in Applied Mathematics with Economics through a joint program between The University of Birmingham (UK) and Jinan University (PRC).
-My research background encompasses various areas including machine learning, behavioral economics, asset pricing, and financial market microstructure.
+I will be joining The University of Chicago as an MAPSS student in economics this fall.
+I hold a B.S. with first-class honors in Applied Mathematics with Economics from The University of Birmingham (U.K.) and a B.Econ. in Economics from Jinan University (P.R.C.).
+My research experiences include machine learning, behavioral economics, asset pricing, and financial market microstructure, with a particular interest in market microstructure and large-scale experiments.

-I speak Mandarin Chinese, Cantonese, and English, and am learning Spanish.
+I am proficient in Mandarin Chinese, Cantonese, and English, while currently learning Spanish.
 My Chinese name in Cantonese is Fung Tsz Yui, and Zirui Feng in Mandarin.
 I like movies :movie_camera:, music :musical_score:, video games :video_game:, and sports :running:.
 I also enjoy traveling :airplane: and exploring good food :pizza::)

 <a href="https://glenntfung.github.io/assets/pdf/CV.pdf">My Curriculum Vitae. </a>